arista-eosplus/rbeapi/README.md

     * transport: https, deafult port: 443
     * transport: https_local, default port: 8080
     * transport: socket, default port: n/a
+* **open_timeout** - The default number of seconds to wait for the eAPI connection to open.
+Any number may be used, including Floats for fractional seconds.
+Default value is 10 seconds.
+* **read_timeout** - The default number of seconds to wait for one block of eAPI results to be read (via one read(2) call).
+Any number may be used, including Floats for fractional seconds.
+Default value is 10 seconds.

 _Note:_ See the EOS User Manual found at arista.com for more details on